LoopKit/loopdocs/docs/nightscout/remote-config.md

 - If Background app refresh is not enabled, the remote overrides might only enact if the *Loop* app is open and the phone is unlocked

 !!! warning "Keep Notifications Turned on for Looper's Phone"
-    Typically, the Looper's phone has Notifications enabled for  *Loop*.
+    Typically, the Looper's phone has Notifications enabled for &nbsp;_<span translate="no">Loop</span>_.
 In fact, if they don't, a red warning bar is prominently displayed.

-    There may be times when you really need *Loop* to be quiet, so you can turn off Notifications.
+    There may be times when you really need&nbsp;_<span translate="no">Loop</span>_&nbsp;to be quiet, so you can turn off Notifications.
 The remote commands still go through but the Looper does not see a notification that this happened.

-    Best practice is to keep *Loop* Notifications enabled.
+    Best practice is to keep&nbsp;_<span translate="no">Loop</span>_&nbsp;Notifications enabled.

 ## Step 2: *Apple Push Notifications*